 About this course

-On this joint honours course you’ll explore the processes that lie beneath social change and the ideas that inform them.
+On this BA Philosophy and Sociology degree you’ll explore the processes that lie beneath social change and the ideas that inform them.
 You'll gain a grounding in the disciplines of philosophy and sociology, while following your own interests in greater depth.
 Optional topics cover everything from gender and human rights to criminal justice and the philosophy of religion.
+You'll get to spend a placement year abroad at a university in Europe.

 This degree will give you an excellent education in philosophy and sociology.
 In your degree you can: